rtlabs-com/p-net/doc/getting_started_linux.rst

     Wait for connection from IO-controller.
     Then read buttons (input) and send to controller.
-    Listen for LED output (from controller) and set LED state.
+    Listen for application LED output (from controller) and set application LED state.
     It will also send a counter value (useful also without buttons and LED).
     Button1 value is sent in the periodic data.
 Button2 triggers an alarm.

-    The LED is controlled by writing '1' or '0' to the control file, for example /sys/class/gpio/gpio17/value
-    A pressed button should be indicated by that the first character in the control file is '1'.
-    Make sure to activate the appropriate GPIO files by exporting them.
-    If no hardware-controlling files in /sys are available, you can still try the functionality by using plain text files.
+    Also the mandatory Profinet signal LED is controlled by this application.

+    The LEDs are controlled by the script set_profinet_leds_linux located in the same directory as the application binary.
+    A version for Raspberry Pi is available, and also a version writing to plain text files (useful for demo if no LEDs are available).

     Assumes the default gateway is found on .1 on same subnet as the IP address.